wushilin/portforwarder/README.md

 # Port forwarder project
 A NIO based, simple and scalable port forwarding written in Kotlin.
-It simply works
+It works like nginx.
+A single thread can handle thousands of concurrent connections.

 The program allows you to forward ports from the the host running this program to a remote host.